 Chile en nogada

 If you have decided to embark upon a proper Mexico City food tour, then I highly recommend barbacoa, a pre-Hispanic form of cooking meat from which the term barbecue derives.
 Nowadays it refers to slow-cooked meats over an open fire, or more traditionally, in a hole dug in the ground covered with maguey leaves.
-This meat is known for its high fat content, tenderness and delicious strong flavour, and is often accompanied with consomé (the meat’s broth), onions and cilantro.
-In Mexico City this popular food is a typical dish which we indulge in at weekends tianguis (pop-up markets) for breakfast or brunch.
-The Sullivan Tianguis and the Barbacoa Edison fonda (homey restaurant), offer amazing barbacoa.
+This meat is known for its high-fat content, tenderness, and delicious strong flavor, and is often accompanied with consomé (the meat’s broth), onions, and cilantro.
+In Mexico City, this popular food is a typical dish that we indulge in at weekends tianguis (pop-up markets) for breakfast or brunch.
+The Sullivan Tianguis and the Barbacoa Edison Fonda (homey restaurant), offer amazing barbacoa.

 A tamal is a traditional Mesoamerican dish made of a corn-based dough and filled up with meat, vegetables and sauces, steamed in a corn husk or banana leaf.
 In Mexico City this traditional food could be either savoury or sweet so there is a tamal for every palate!
 A very nourishing meal, it’s typically consumed for breakfast.
 Usually sold on the street, you will probably hear somewhere a man on a bike selling tamales Oxacaqueños (from Oaxaca), one of the many kinds of tamales and possibly the best street food in Mexico City.
 With her experience of over 55 years, I would go for Doña Emi’s tamales in the La Roma neighbourhood.
 Head there early if you want to find any left!